smalldata-ai/ferry/docs/guides/getting-started.md

 ```

 ### Step 2: Send Data Using cURL
-Use cURL to send a sample dataset from an HTTP API to a PostgreSQL database.
+Use cURL to transfer data from a PostgreSQL database to a ClickHouse database.

 ```sh
 curl -X POST http://localhost:8000/ingest \